-- (C) The unwelcome conduct has the purpose or effect of unreasonably interfering with a person's job performance, or creates a work environment that a reasonable person would find intimidating, hostile or offensive.
-For purposes of this rule, "unwelcome conduct" means conduct that an individual does not solicit and that the individual regards as undesirable or offensive.
-An individual may withdraw consent to conduct that was previously welcomed, though a withdrawal of consent must be communicated to the person for whom consent is being withdrawn. - (b) Sexual harassment includes but is not limited to:
+(C) The unwelcome conduct has the purpose or effect of unreasonably $\mathbf{5}$ interfering with a person's job performance, or creates a work environment 6 that a reasonable person would find intimidating, hostile or offensive.
+For 7 purposes of this rule, "unwelcome conduct" means conduct that an individual 8 does not [incite or] solicit and that the individual regards as undesirable or 9 offensive.
+An individual may withdraw consent to conduct that was previ-10 ously welcomed, though a withdrawal of consent must be communicated to 11 12the person for whom consent is being withdrawn.

+13 (b) Sexual harassment includes but is not limited to:

-- (A) Unwanted sexual advances, flirtations or propositions. - (B) Demands for sexual favors in exchange for favorable treatment or continued employment.
+14 (A) Unwanted sexual advances, flirtations or propositions.

+(B) Demands for sexual favors in exchange for favorable treatment orcontinued employment.

-(C) Sexual jokes.
+17 (C) Sexual jokes.

-(D) Verbal abuse of a sexual nature.
+18 (D) Verbal abuse of a sexual nature.

-- (E) Verbal commentary about the body, sexual prowess or sexual deficiency of an individual. - (F) Leering, whistling, touching or physical assault. - (G) Using sexually suggestive, insulting or obscene comments or gestures. - (H) Displaying sexually suggestive objects or pictures. - (I) Sending or forwarding electronic mail or other communications of an offensive or graphic sexual nature. - (J) Discriminatory treatment based on sex. - (c) Sexual harassment includes any conduct described in subsection (4) of this rule that is based on sex
+19 (E) Verbal commentary about the body, sexual prowess or sexual defi-20 ciency of an individual.

+21 (F) Leering, whistling, touching or physical assault.

+(G) Using sexually suggestive, insulting or obscene comments or gestures.

+23 (H) Displaying sexually suggestive objects or pictures.

+(I) Sending or forwarding electronic mail or other communications of anoffensive or graphic sexual nature.

+26 (J) Discriminatory treatment based on sex.

-(d) Sexual harassment includes any conduct that constitutes sexual assault.
+(c) Sexual harassment includes any conduct described in subsection (4)of this rule that is based on sex.